 - grapefruit juice + seltzer – in a pinch, you can combine grapefruit juice and seltzer to make a makeshift grapefruit soda!

-- agave simple syrup - Use an easy agave simple syrup instead of grapefruit syrup.
-Of course, you’ll also want to add in some fresh grapefruit juice so you get the classic grapefruit flavor.
+- agave simple syrup – Use an easy agave simple syrup instead of grapefruit syrup.
+Of course, you’ll also want to add in some fresh grapefruit juice so you get the classic paloma flavor.

 - rosemary paloma – rosemary and grapefruit are BFFs!
 Try making this mocktail using a half and half mix of rosemary infused simple syrup and grapefruit simple syrup.
 You can also muddle some fresh rosemary in with the grapefruit syrup and lime.